OpenVPN Access Server post_auth hardware address checking script

 - The open-source client 'OpenVPN GUI' on Windows.

 - The open-source client 'Tunnelblick' on macOS.

-Please note that for all clients it is assumed that you are using a recent version.
-If you make a connection with your client software of choice and it turns out that it is not reporting a MAC address to the Access Server, then the client will just be denied access.
-To try to resolve this, the first thing to check is that you have the latest version of that software with the most recent version of the OpenVPN binary core that you can get, to have a good chance of it being capable of sending the required information to the server at connection time.
+Note that we assume you’re using a recent version for all clients.
+If you connect with your client software of choice and it doesn’t report a MAC address or UUID string to the Access Server, then the client is denied access.
+To resolve this, check that you have the latest version of that software with the most recent version of the OpenVPN binary core that you can get to have a good chance of sending the required information to the server at connection time.